CaioCeretta/Cod3r/specialist/Trilha - React & Next/React Hooks/hooks-inicial/comments.md

           .
 Now typescript certainly knows that the hook returns an array of that type, with no ambiguous inference .
 It avoid assignments errors

+      ○ useStateValidate

+        ■ Development

+          □ This hook receive an initial value, which will be used to set the state valor, and a validationFunction.
+Every time we update this `valor` we would like to execute this validationFunction.
+Which could be done through a useEffect but the approach of using a setValorValidado state is the approach we choose to update both states at once.

+          □ It has a function setValorValidado, which receives a value, set the state value with it, and calls setValidado state with the value returned by: setValidado(funcaoValidacao(novoValor))

+          □ In the end, it returns the valor state, the validado state and the setValorValidado function, that uses the setValidado state, but we are not going to expose it

+        ■ Use

+          □ The hook will allow us to have a state and this state will also have a validation function that will be fired every time we update the value of our state to see if this state is valid or not, according to some criteria.
+          Which will be defined in the `funcaoValidacao`

+          □ This hook will be used as an example inside "senha.tsx", the validation function passed as argument will check if the function passed matches a simple regex of 8 characters

+            .
+Regex returns an array, so this function will validate if `correspondencia[0].length` is going to be equal to be equal the length of the `senha` parameter.

+            .  `return correspondencia?.[0].length === senha.length` the ? will make the code to avoid errors in case
+            correspondencia has no matches

+            . destructure the three constants returned by useStateValidado, where the value, in the senha case, will be the valor,   ,and the senhaEhValida will be the function to update the valor state in useStateValidado

   ● Object Keys